Black Sheep (2006 New Zealand film): Plot

 Young Henry Oldfield lives on a sheep farm in New Zealand with his older brother Angus and his father Oliver.
 Angus envies Henry's natural gift of farming and Oliver's pride.
-One day, Angus plays a cruel prank on Henry, terrifying him by killing, mutilating, and donning the carcass of Henry's pet sheep.
+One day, Angus plays a cruel prank on Henry, terrifying him by killing, mutilating, and donning the carcass of Henry's pet sheep, Dudley.
 Moments afterwards, Mrs. Mac, the farm's housekeeper, informs them of their father's death.
 The combined shock of these two incidents leads Henry to develop a crippling phobia of sheep.

 Fifteen years later, Henry returns to New Zealand to sell his share of the farm to Angus, ignorant of his experiments.
 Environmental activists Experience and Grant infiltrate Angus' lab and accidentally release a deformed mutant lamb which bites Grant.
 The lamb then escapes into the fields and bites another sheep.

 Henry and his childhood friend Tucker visit the farm and notice a sheep that refuses to run away.
 They team up with Experience and investigate a farmhouse, where they find a farmer's mutilated body.
 Henry sees a sheep in the hallway and, due to his phobia, quickly hides in a room with the others.
 The sheep crashes through the door and Tucker shoots it.
 Henry, Tucker, and Experience drive away, but another sheep hiding in the car bites Tucker.
 On the other end of the farm, Angus meets Grant, who bites him and runs off.

 After the car is destroyed, Henry, Tucker, and Experience seek refuge in the laboratory, where Henry learns of Angus' genetic experiments with his assistant Dr. Astrid Rush, whereby the sheep have turned from docile vegetarians into ferocious carnivores, whose bite can infect and transform a humans and other sheep.
 When Dr. Rush sees that Tucker's foot has now become a sheep's foot, she keeps him for study.
 Henry and Experience escape when Angus cannot bring himself to shoot his own brother.
 Flocks of sheep come running down the hill toward an offal pit surrounded by a gate.
 When Henry and Experience accidentally slip into the pit, Angus abandons them, but they are able to escape through caves underneath the farm.